 In their narratives, nurses who got by did not refer to pivotal moments.
 It was apparent from our data that nurses who worked in care homes, hospitals and community settings or had been redeployed were more likely to report the occurrence of pivotal moments and to have had trajectories which included ‘getting by’, ‘getting needs met’ or ‘getting out’.
 The distress and trauma frequently associated with redeployment, particularly for non-ICU nurses who were sent to work in ICU with minimal training, appears to be comparable to the experiences of many nurses who worked in hospital, community and care home settings.
 [9].
 In these settings nurses worked with patients who were critically ill physically, and where death frequently occurred.
-Therefore, as we argued in Author et al., [37] we believe the importance of the nurses’ working environment cannot be underestimated.
+Therefore, as we argued in Conolly et al., [37] we believe the importance of the nurses’ working environment cannot be underestimated.
 There is a need for UK policy initiatives to focus improvements on environmental factors and systems, such as creating cultures of supportive management [37, 44].
 For those patients who spoke out within their organisation, they often found that they were not heard by managers and organisations during COVID-19 and for some this resulted in ‘getting out’.
 This accords with recent literature which has explored how feeling ignored by managers and their organization can reduce nurses' levels of commitment to their working role and increase the risk of stress, burnout and intention to leave [42].
 In the context of the chronic healthcare underfunding in the UK [44], it is important to understand nurses COVID-19 trajectories and possible pivotal moments as encapsulating the key biographical themes certainly of their COVID-19 trajectories, if not of their working lives.

 We would argue that the COVID-19 pandemic has forced a biographical disruption [22] due to nurses’ very altered working environments and increased the visibility of organisational disregard to nurses and their patients [9].
 Nurses’ realisation of how their organisation (mis)treated them (or their inability to continue to ignore) and their inability to deliver patient care in line with their values and their own emotional response to this, lead some nurses to take agentic action in the form of leaving or taking a break from their working environment through either privileging their own wellbeing or job-hopping.